creds2/od-data/README.md

-Based on the estimate of the average energy use per km being 2.5 MJ, and that these return trips are made on average 200 times per year, with a circuity of 1.3, we can estimate the total energy use of the ‘high energy commutes’ as follows:
+Based on the estimate of the average energy use per km being 2.5 MJ, and that these return trips are made on average 200 times per year, with a circuity (the ratio of straight line distance to route distance) of 1.3, we can estimate the total energy use of the ‘high energy commutes’ as
+follows:

 That represents \~10 petajoules (PJ), only for the top 20,000 most energy intensive commutes.
 That may seem like a lot, but represents only